8483/notes/topics/svelte.md

 "start": "sirv public --single"
 ```

-`sirv` is an optimized and lightweight middleware for serving requests to static assets.
+`sirv` is iddleware for serving the public folder i.e. the production app.

 `--single` treats the directory as a single-page application.
 When true, the directory's index page (default index.html) will be sent if the request asset does not exist.